Equipment List for Trekking in Nepal

 - Daypack (25-30 liters)

-- Trekking Boots: 1 pair light trekking shoes or sneakers.
+- Trekking Boots: 1 pair of light trekking shoes or sneakers.
 Good for around the camp/lodges and in Kathmandu.
 Remember it is your feet that will be doing all the work.
 We recommend a good quality boot with a hard lug-cleated sole.
 Boots should be sturdy enough to tackle rough terrain.
-For this trek a mid weight leather or Gore-Tex/Cordura style is an excellent choice.
-If you are buying boots for your trek, make absolutely sure that they are well broken in before leaving home.
+For this trek, a mid-weight leather or Gore-Tex/Cordura style is an excellent choice.
+If you are buying boots for your trek, make sure that they are well broken in before leaving home.

-- Gaiters (seasonal): 1 pair hiking gaiters, good for keeping dust and rocks out of your shoes / boots as well as keep your feet dry as necessary.
+- Gaiters (seasonal): 1 pair of hiking gaiters, good for keeping dust and rocks out of your shoes/boots as well as keep your feet dry as necessary.
 Highly recommended for keeping snow from getting inside your boots.
 They will also help keep the bottom of trousers clean on muddy trails.
 They can be bought cheaply in Kathmandu.

-- Sandals (optional): A pair of running shoes or sandles will be very useful for wearing around the lodge after the day’s trekking.
+- Sandals (optional): A pair of running shoes or sandals will be very useful for wearing around the lodge after the day’s trekking.

 Lower Body – Legs